-Sony A6000 versus Sony RX100 II
+Sony A6000 vs RX100 II

-The Sony Alpha A6000 and the Sony Cyber-shot DSC-RX100 II are two digital cameras that were revealed to the public, respectively, in February 2014 and June 2013.
+The Sony Alpha A6000 and the Sony Cyber-shot DSC-RX100 II are two digital cameras that were officially introduced, respectively, in February 2014 and June 2013.
 The A6000 is a mirrorless interchangeable lens camera, while the RX100 II is a fixed lens compact.
 The cameras are based on an APS-C (A6000) and an one-inch (RX100 II) sensor.
-The A6000 has a resolution of 24 megapixel, whereas the RX100 II provides 20 MP.
+The A6000 has a resolution of 24 megapixels, whereas the RX100 II provides 20 MP.

-Body comparison: Sony A6000 vs Sony RX100 II
+Body comparison: Sony A6000 vs RX100 II

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 II is notably smaller (26 percent) than the Sony A6000.
 In this context, it is worth noting that neither the A6000 nor the RX100 II are weather-sealed.